ballerina-attic/resiliency-circuit-breaker/README.md

 ```

-Please refer `resiliency-circuit-breaker/orderServices/order_service.bal` file for the complete implementaion of orderService.
+Please refer to the [resiliency-circuit-breaker/orderServices/order_service.bal](/orderServices/order_service.bal) file for the complete implementaion of the orderService.

 #### inventory_service.bal